Alex-Sigma/Development/README.md

 creating the Falco

-1. First with the deploymnt instructions was created. it can be found in the file yaml with the name falco-daemonset.yaml.
+1. First with the deployment instructions in yaml were created.
+   It can be found in the file yaml with the name falco-daemonset.yaml.

 2. Afterwards the the service was deployed with kubectl apply -f falco-daemonset.yaml